-China’s growth on many areas is getting the attention of every market and e-commerce market is no exception.
-In two years China’s e-commerce sales is projected to reach $1.6 trillion.
+China’s growth in many areas is getting the attention of every market and e-commerce market is no exception.
+In two years China’s e-commerce sales are projected to reach $1.6 trillion.
 Online sales are 11% of the retail sales but it is growing at a rate of 53% each year.
-This amazing growth makes us wonder what is going on at China.
+This amazing growth makes us wonder what is going on in China.
 Let’s find out!

 - The number of online shoppers has reached 413 million.

 - In 10 years 50% of shopping is expected to take place online.